appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 WHERE country IN ({{"'" + MultiSelect.selectedOptionLabels.join("', '") + "'"}})
 LIMIT 10;
 ```
-The query filters the `users` table by matching the selected options from the Multiselect widget with the `country` column using the SQL IN operator with a comma-separated string.

-:::note
+:::info
-When using dynamic binding with SQL queries containing SQL keywords such as 'SELECT', 'WHERE', 'AND', etc., [**prepared statement**](/learning-and-resources/how-to-guides/how-to-use-prepared-statements#when-not-to-use-prepared-statements-in-appsmith) cannot be used.
+When using dynamic binding with queries that contain SQL keywords such as `SELECT`, `WHERE`, `AND`, and other keywords, a [prepared statement](/learning-and-resources/how-to-guides/how-to-use-prepared-statements#when-not-to-use-prepared-statements-in-appsmith) cannot be used.
 Therefore, it is recommended to turn off the prepared statement in the `filterdata` query for the Multiselect widget.
 :::

 2. Display the data by binding the query response to the **Table Data** property of the Table widget `tblUserData`, as shown below: